 All the Institutes are usually offered on a one-week, Monday to Thursday, 8 a.m. to 4 p.m. basis at either our Rockville Centre Campus located in Nassau County, Long Island or at our Suffolk Center on Route 110, on the grounds of Republic Airport located at 7180 Grumman Lane, in East Farmingdale, New York.

-The following is the schedule of the Institutes that will be offered during summer of 2016, weekly, along with the faculty member and the location (click on the title for further information):
+The following is the schedule of the Institutes that will be offered during summer of 2017, weekly, along with the faculty member and the location (click on the title for further information):

 English Literature: Instructor: Ed Schmieder; Suffolk